cedricwalter/cedricwalter.github.io/_posts/_joomla/2009-02-10-securityimages-5-2-0-in-active-development.md

 - Reload count configured will be displayed,
 - A way to create automated error reporting (cut and paste) for better support in my forums

-# AND**
+# AND

 A new API inspired from recaptcha.net that will allow me to integrate new system in future without being limited to an image (why not having a flash or video in future?).
-This API fully use **the #Joomla! event system** so **less code** to write for all 3rd party developers and **less dependencies**.
+This API fully use the #Joomla! event system so less code to write for all 3rd party developers and less dependencies.

 Stay tuned!